 There's also a special gourmet food festival on two weekends in December, and it's a sight to see.

 Drive from Reims to any of the other nearby towns and you’ll get a whole range of different Christmas markets.

 Gourmet Food Weekends December 13th to 15th and 20th-22nd December 2013

 Alsace is a particularly magical place for Christmas markets.
 Situated near Germany and Switzerland, it takes inspiration from all three countries.

 Strasbourg began its Christmas markets way back in 1570, making it the oldest in France.
 At the crossroads of Europe, the market at Strasbourg has an international atmosphere.
+Today it's the big daddy with over 300 stands.
 The market spreads out throughout the city with the heart in Place Broglie and Cathedral Square.
 There’s a huge Christmas tree in Place Kleber and an ice rink outside the cathedral.
 For Alsatian food, go to the place des Meunieres; the three kings are to be found in Place Benjamin-Zix and the 'Golden Square' is located on the place du Temple-Neuf.
 Wines are sold on the place d’Austerlitz along with local food delicacies and in the commercial Galerie de l'Aubette you’ll find a book market.

 More about Strasbourg

 5. Colmar in Alsace

 Colmar may be famous as the birthplace of Frederic Auguste Bartholdi, the sculptor of the Statue of Liberty, but at Christmas it’s equally well known for its market.
 The pedestrianised center is full of old houses and cobbled streets, adding to the Hansel and Gretel atmosphere that seems to take over all cities in Alsace in December.